tonilingardsson/lighthouse/docs/user-flows.md

 main();
 ```

-## DevTools Panel

-The Lighthouse DevTools panel can be used to get navigation, timespan and snapshot reports.
-Select the mode you want

 ## Tips and Tricks

 - Keep timespan recordings _short_ and focused on a single interaction sequence or page transition.